TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 and merge pull requests at the same time.

 Because each code snippet maps to an article, you should also **add a link to the article to the language's README**.
-For example, if I wrote a Reverse a String implementation for Perl, I would also update the README to include a link to the Reverse a String in Perl article.
+For example, if I write a Reverse a String implementation for Perl, I should also update the README to include a link to the Reverse a String in Perl article.

 Now, obviously the article doesn't exist yet, but you should have no problem predicting the link.
 After all, they follow a very strict pattern: